anandkanav92/NOTES/papers/review-gan.md

 # Paper review - GAN

 The purpose of the study was to evaluate different GAN algorithms and determine the possible differences in the overall performance among these algorithms.
-Since various

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4MzQ3NTAzLDgyNTkyODAyMCw2ODc4MD
+eyJoaXN0b3J5IjpbLTQ2MjgwMTAzNiw4MjU5MjgwMjAsNjg3OD
-gzOV19
+A4MzldfQ==
 -->